shapeshed/shapeshed.com/content/posts/10_ways_to_spot_a_good_front_end_coder.md

-{
-  "title": "10 ways to spot a good front-end coder", "date": "2007-05-14T00:00:00+01:00",
++++
+date = "2007-05-14T00:00:00+01:00"
-  "description": "Front-end coding is certainly a craft and there are some amazing people doing it.
+description = "Front-end coding is certainly a craft and there are some amazing people doing it.
 When I visit a good site I often rummage around in the undergrowth to learn from the Masters.
-Here are ten practices I commonly see from the best coders.  ", "tags": [
+Here are ten practices I commonly see from the best coders.  " tags = ["XHTML", "Opinion", "Web Standards", "CSS"] title = "10 ways to spot a good front-end coder"

-    "XHTML",
-    "Opinion",
-    "Web Standards",
-    "CSS"
-  ]
-}
++++

 ## It looks good naked